-- whether the calculation should be made on the basis of 360 or 365 days a year; and/or - whether the day of closing belongs to the buyer or the seller for purposes of prorations
+- whether the calculation should be made on the basis of 360 or 365 days a year; and/or - whether the day of closing belongs to the buyer or seller for the purposes of prorations.

 Where applicable, round off calculations using standard rounding rules.